-We also study the performance of face detection, landmarks localization, pose estimation and gender recognition tasks using off-the-shelf Region-based CNN (R-CNN [15]) approach.
-Although R-CNN for face detection has been explored in DP2MFD [42], we provide a comprehensive study of all these tasks based on R-CNN.
+We also study the performance of face detection, landmarks localization, pose estimation and gender recognition using off-the-shelf Region-based CNN (R-CNN [12]) approach.
+Although R-CNN for face detection has been explored in DP2MFD [35], we provide a comprehensive study of all these tasks based on R-CNN.
 Furthermore, we study the multitask approach without fusing the intermediate layers of CNN.
-Detailed experiments show that multitask learning performs better than methods based on individual learning.
-Fusing the intermediate layer features provides additional performance boost.
+Detailed experiments show that multitask learning performs better compared to individual learning.
+Fusing the intermediate layers features provides additional performance boost.
 This paper makes the following contributions.

-1) We propose two novel CNN architectures that perform face detection, landmarks localization, pose estimation and gender recognition by fusing the intermediate layers of the network.
-The first one called HyperFace is based on AlexNet [29] model, while the second one called HyperFace-ResNet (HF-ResNet) is based on ResNet-101 [18] model.
+- 1) We propose a novel CNN architecture that performs face detection, landmarks localization, pose estimation and gender recognition by fusing the intermediate layers of the network. - 2) We propose two post-processing methods: iterative region proposals and landmarks-based non-maximum suppression, which leverage the multitask information obtained from the CNN to improve the overall performance. - 3) We study the performance of R-CNN based approaches for individual tasks and the multitask approach without intermediate layer fusion.

-- 2) We propose two post-processing methods: Iterative Region Proposals (IRP) and Landmarks-based Non-Maximum Suppression (L-NMS), which leverage the multitask information obtained from the CNN to improve the overall performance. - 3) We study the performance of R-CNN based approaches for individual tasks and the multitask approach without intermediate layer fusion. - 4) We achieve new state-of-the-art performances on challenging unconstrained datasets for all of these four tasks.
+4) We achieve new state-of-the-art performances on challenging unconstrained datasets for all of these four tasks.

 This paper is organized as follows.
 Section 2 reviews related work.
 Section 3 describes the proposed HyperFace framework in detail.
-Section 4 describes the implementation of R-CNN based approach, Multitask_Face and HF-ResNet.
-Section 5 provides the results of HyperFace and HF-ResNet along with R-CNN baselines on challenging datasets.
+Section 4 describes the implementation of R-CNN based approach as well as Multitask_Face.
+Section 5 provides the results of HyperFace along with R-CNN baselines on challenging datasets.
 Finally, Section 6 concludes the paper with a brief summary and discussion.